multiform-UoN/mathgeo/dundee.md

 ## Industrial Challenges

-This KE workshop includes collaboration with industry partners who are presenting real-world challenges related to peatland infrastructure, restoration, and monitoring.
-Participants will work in teams to develop preliminary solutions, guided by data and objectives provided by the challenge holders.
+This KE workshop includes collaboration with several industry and applied research partners.
+During the first day, real-world challenges will be introduced by contributors from organisations including SSEN, CSX Carbon, Scottish Woodlands, and others.

-Topics include:
+The challenges span a variety of themes, including:

-- Reuse and modelling of excavated peat (SSEN)
+- Modelling and reuse of excavated peat
-- Impacts of underground cabling on hydrology and stability (SSEN)
+- Environmental impact of underground infrastructure
-- Coupling of CO₂ flux and water table fluctuations using sensor arrays (CSX)
+- Coupled monitoring of water table and greenhouse gas fluxes
+- Restoration planning and investment optimisation
-- Investment planning and triage for peatland restoration across large estates (Scottish Woodlands)
+- Decision-support tools for peatland management

-These challenges span modelling, decision-support tools, statistical inference, and environmental optimisation.
-The relevant background and data sources will be introduced in the first afternoon session, with opportunities to engage directly with industrial partners throughout the event.
+- Statistical inference and model-data integration

 ---